Logo

 •

-Companies like ours have become a prominent innovator in the field of felt roofing, blending advanced materials and cutting-edge technology to enhance performance and sustainability.
+Companies like ours have become a prominent in development in the field of felt roofing, blending materials and technology to improve performan.
 Modern systems use elastomeric modified bitumen membranes reinforced with materials such as polyester and glass fibre, providing enhanced waterproofing combined with modern insulation for better thermal performance, but the market has not always been like that writes Justin Pitman, sales director at Proteus Waterproofing.

 Felt roofing has long been a valued resource in the world of flat roofing.
-It has always been known for its durability, versatility and cost-efficiency and has provided reliable solutions for both residential and commercial properties for over a century with a history that can traced back to the industrial revolution.
+It has always been known for its durability, versatility and has provided solutions for both residential and commercial properties for over a century with a history that can traced back to the industrial revolution.

 The actual origins of felt roofing date back to the late 19th century, a time when the rapid growth of cities and industries demanded affordable and effective roofing for flat structures.
 Early systems were composed of alternating layers of tar and roofing felt.
-These materials were abundant, cost-effective and relatively simple to install.
+These materials were abundant, cheap and installed by many people.
 By layering these components, builders achieved a watertight barrier that could endure harsh weather conditions and prolonged exposure to the elements.

 Advancements in materials and techniques

-One of the most significant breakthroughs was the introduction of modified bitumen.
-This material combines bitumen with modifiers like SBS (styrene-butadiene-styrene) or APP (atactic polypropylene), which enhance flexibility, durability and resistance to extreme temperatures.
-Modified bitumen is applied in sheets using safe to torch methodology, making installation faster and more precise.
+One breakthroughs was the introduction of modified bitumen.
+This material combines bitumen with modifiers like SBS (styrene-butadiene-styrene) or APP (atactic polypropylene), which enhance flexibility, UV protection and improved performance with extreme temperatures.
+Modified bitumen is applied in sheets using safe to torch methodology.
+These advances again improved the expected life from these membranes.

 Cold-applied BUR systems

 As we can see, felt roofing has come a long way from its humble beginnings as a rudimentary tar-and-felt system.
-Through continuous innovation, it has adapted to meet the demands of modern construction while retaining its core strengths of durability and reliability.
-With advancements in materials, installation methods and sustainability, it remains a relevant and viable solution for flat roofing in the 21st century.
+Through continuous change, it has adapted to meet the demands of modern construction while retaining its core strengths of.
+With advancements in materials, installation methods, it remains a relevant and viable solution for flat roofing in the 21st century.

 Talk to an expert today!